fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ```

-After this we implement the actual expect validations for the test, by verifying that the application has three elements that contain the CSS classname <i>note</i>, and that the content of each note is rendered.
+Next, we implement the actual expect validations for the test.
+We do this by verifying that the application has three elements containing the CSS classname <i>note</i>, and that the content of each note is rendered.

 ### Test coverage